NeutrinoNinja/OpenAI_ImageGen/README.md

 Usage

-    Run the main.py script using Python.
+    Run the script using Python.

-    python main.py

     Once the application window opens, you can:
         Enter text descriptions in the provided input box.